 Some complaints or concerns may raise the possibility that a member is incapacitated.
 “Incapacitated” is defined in the Health Professions Procedural Code, which is Schedule 2 of the Regulated Health Professions Act, 1991.
 Incapacitated means that the member is suffering from a physical or mental condition or disorder that makes it desirable in the interest of the public that the member’s Certificate of Registration be subject to terms, conditions or limitations, or that the member no longer be permitted to practise.

 If the Registrar or a panel of the Inquiries, Complaints and Reports Committee (ICRC) believes that a member may be incapacitated, the matter will be referred to a Health Inquiry Panel.
 A Health Inquiry Panel is a panel of the ICRC whose task is to inquire specifically into whether a member is incapacitated.
-The Health Inquiry Panel may seek documentary evidence, obtain witness statements, and interview the member.
-If the panel has reasonable and probable grounds to suspect that the member is incapacitated, it can require the member to undergo an examination by a regulated health professional to assess his/her condition.
+The Health Inquiry Panel may seek documentary evidence, obtain witness statements and interview the member.
+If the panel has reasonable and probable grounds to suspect that the member is incapacitated, it can require the member to undergo an examination by a regulated health professional to assess their condition.